2019 WDF World Cup

-The 2019 WDF World Cup will be the 19th edition of the WDF World Cup darts tournament, organised by the World Darts Federation.
-It will be held in Cluj-Napoca, Romania from October 8 to 12.
+The 2019 WDF World Cup was the 19th edition of the WDF World Cup darts tournament, organised by the World Darts Federation.
+It was held in Cluj-Napoca, Romania from October 8 to 12.

 Entered teams

-27 countries/associations entered a team in the event, which is eleven less than 2011.
+56 countries/associations entered a team in the event.
 Not all teams took part in all events (for example, Switzerland did not participate in the youth events).